 Solar batteries store energy produced from our solar panels.
 This is handy as it lets you use solar power at night and reduces your need to buy electricity from the electricity grid.
 The cost of a solar battery varies depending on the size and quality.

-Although prices have come down dramatically, systems will still set you back several thousands of dollars.
+Although prices have come down dramatically, setups will still set you back several thousands of dollars.

 Prices for solar batteries largely depend on the storage size, and cost around $1,000 - $2,000 per kWh storage capacity.

-If you don’t have a solar panel system, that can cost you anywhere from $3,000 to $12,000 depending on the system size you choose.
-Most households who add a solar battery opt for a 4kW solar system, which can cost around $4,000 to $7,000.
+If you don’t have a solar panel system, that can cost you anywhere from $3,000 to $12,000 depending on the size you choose.
+Most households who add a solar battery opt for a 4kW solar setup, which can cost around $4,000 to $7,000.

 Also any excess solar power you produce can be sold and used to offset your electricity bill.